 Cairns though definitely has a different feel to it though compared to Port Douglas.
 Cairns caters more for the back packer or budget traveller so there is a more lively feel to the city with many restaurants, bars and travel shops throughout most of the downtown area.
 The downtown area mostly consists of older hotels.

-If you are an active person then Cairns is probably the place for you.
-Cairns because it caters more for backpackers then it’s probably suits your needs more than Port Douglas if you are young.
+If you are a young and active person then Cairns is probably the place for you because it caters more for backpackers.
+It would probably suits your needs more than Port Douglas.

-Port Douglas is more of village than a town with virtually everything located in and around Macrossman street, the beach, shops, restaurants and bars and what is great about it is no hotel or resort is allowed to be more than three stories high leaving many of the views unobscured.
+Port Douglas is more of village than a town with virtually everything located in and around Macrossman street, the beach, shops, restaurants and bars.
+What is great about Port Douglas is no hotel or resort is allowed to be more than three stories high leaving many of the views unobscured.

 Port Douglas caters more towards families or older couples and has a more upscale appeal than Cairns.
 The town is made up of newer hotels and resorts as well as being on the footsteps of two world heritage sights in the Great Barrier Reef and the Daintree Rainforest.

 The atmosphere of the town is what makes Port Douglas so great

 Cairns being the bigger city and catering for a younger crowd has way more drinking options than Port Douglas and could very well be the reason you would choose between the two places if drinking was one of the things that could influence your decision.
 Cairns has everything from bars, pubs, Irish pubs as well as nightclubs.
 Guest houses as well usually have some kind of bar attached to it as well as coupons for cheaper priced drinks.

 Cairns as well has a larger array of restaurants mainly just because the city is bigger as well as having more tourists..
 There are plenty of cheaper restaurants but Cairns still has its mix of fine dining.
 Cairns’s best restaurants are Bellocale on Sheild street for Italian and also there’s some great restaurants on the pier overlooking the water.